sharpsalt/Py-asm-Python-to-x86-Compiler/2) Parser/Readme.md

     On the other hand, T_INT (a literal integer token) is a terminal symbol.
 It isn’t defined by any further rules—it’s a basic building block of the language, recognized directly by the lexer.

 The same goes for the math operators like +, -, *, and /.
 These are also terminal symbols, since the lexer identifies them directly as tokens.

+## Recursive Descent Parsing
+Since the grammar for our language is recursive, it makes sense to write a recursive parser.
+The idea is straightforward: we read in one token, then look ahead to the next token.
+Based on what we see, we decide what part of the grammar to apply next.
+This might involve calling a function that calls itself—hence, recursive descent parsing.

+In our case, every expression starts with a number.
+That number may be followed by a math operator (+, -, etc.), and after that, we might either see:

+    Just another number, or

+    The beginning of a whole new sub-expression.

+So how do we handle this with recursion?

+We can write some simple pseudo-code for the parser like this:

+function expression() {
+  Scan and check that the first token is a number.
+  If it's not, report a syntax error.

+  Get the next token.
+  If the token is the end-of-file (T_EOF), return — this is our base case.

+  Otherwise, call expression() again.
+}

+Let’s walk through this using an example input:
+2 + 3 - 5 T_EOF
+(T_EOF is a special token that marks the end of input.)

+We’ll number each call to the expression() function for clarity:

+    expression0:

+        Scan the 2, it's a number ✔️

+        Next token is + — not T_EOF

+        Call expression()

+            expression1:

+                Scan the 3, it's a number ✔️

+                Next token is - — not T_EOF

+                Call expression()

+                    expression2:

+                        Scan the 5, it's a number ✔️

+                        Next token is T_EOF — base case, return

+                Return from expression1

+        Return from expression0

+So, yes — the recursive function successfully parsed the input: 2 + 3 - 5 T_EOF.

+Keep in mind that, so far, this parser only recognizes whether the input follows the grammar.
+It doesn’t actually do anything with the input (like evaluating the expression).
+That job is left to semantic analysis, which interprets the meaning.

+    (Although you’ll see later that in practice, it’s common to mix syntax analysis and semantic actions together for simplicity and performance.)